Methodology

 Transparency grading

-- D — publication-ban rate ≥ 25%.
+- D — publication-ban rate ≥ 25% across at least 10 incidents.

-- C — publication-ban rate ≥ 10%, or finding rate is zero.
+- C — publication-ban rate ≥ 10% across at least 10 incidents, or finding rate at exactly zero across at least 10 incidents.

-- B — finding rate ≥ 5%.
+- B — finding rate ≥ 5% across at least 10 incidents.

 Anonymization